Videos

 Bio

 April Werle (b.
-1995, USA) is a narrative painter based in Missoula, Montana, whose work explores mixed-race identity, family, and belonging.
+1995, USA) is a narrative painter based in Missoula, Montana, exploring identity through folklore.
 Her recent solo exhibitions include Secret Life of a Multicultural Couple, Bell Projects, Denver, CO; Halo-Halo: The Mixed Children, ZACC, Missoula, MT; and Mga Hunghong Sa Diwata (Whispers of Spirits), Holter Museum of Art, Helena, MT.
-Werle is the recipient of the Emerging Artist Residency at Centrum Foundation (2024).
-She was honored with the Creative West BIPOC Artist Fund Award (2024), the Montana Arts Council Strategic Investment Grant (2023), and the Montana Arts Council ARPA Grant (2022).
+Werle was selected for the PlatteForum Artist-in-Residence (forthcoming) and the Emerging Artist Residency at Centrum Foundation (2024).
+She was honored with the Creative West BIPOC Artist Fund Award (2024), and several Montana Arts Council grants.
 Werle’s work has been published in Create!
 Magazine, New Visionary Magazine, and Mahalaya.

 Location